17 Ways to Hack Your Hotel Room

-When travelers book a hotel room, they can usually count on finding many of the conveniences of home, from clean bedding to tiny shampoos.
-But for routines that go beyond sleeping and grooming, a hotel room may fall short.
+When travelers book a hotel room, they can usually count on finding many of the conveniences of home, and some of the fun perks, like tiny shampoos.
+But, for routines that go beyond sleeping and grooming, a hotel room can sometimes fall short.
+Here are 17 ways to make the most of your room:

 1. Set the mood